kpgalligan/cheatsheets/Ruby-Cheatsheet.md

 *wrong number of arguments (given 0, expected 2) (ArgumentError)*

 This always means you didn't send the right number of arguments.
 Look at the method definition, and add arguments.
+In this case, `Wog.new` needs 2 arguments, but we're passing nothing.

 ### You're calling methods on obect instances!!!